 Being a Marriage and Family Counseling major, I get to read all kinds of amazing things from life-span mental and physical development, to how the family dynamic differs between cultures.
 Of course, living in the U.S., we focus primarily on Americans.
 I also read lots of textbooks with information.

-I read about studies conducted to see how a mother’s age can have an effect on her unborn child, and struggles many children face when malnourished in lower socioeconomic status (SES) regions.
+I read about studies conducted to see how a mother’s age can affect her unborn child, and the struggles many children face when malnourished in lower socioeconomic status (SES) regions.
 Something I’ve noticed in reading in two particular textbooks is how one-sided and matter-of-fact they make all the poor outcomes seem to be.
 They both have tendencies to focus on the negative and make them appear almost unavoidable simply because of “unfavorable” circumstances.

 Some of the most infuriating information is about adoption and unplanned pregnancies.
 Now I do want to point out that this may very well be the author’s interpretation of the studies done, but for people who are unfamiliar with adoption and the struggles of an unplanned pregnancy, they paint a very dark and bleak picture for both the child and birth parents.
 I would like to debunk a lot of the misconceptions they are spreading to students.

 “Adoption agencies try to ensure a good fit by seeking parents of the same ethnic and religious backgrounds as the child and, where possible, try to choose parents who are the same age as typical biological parents.”

 I understand things were different only a decade ago when open adoptions weren’t as common and social workers didn’t have the same amount of studies to draw upon when learning about the field.
 But may I be so bold as to say that birth parents are not incapable of choosing a family for their child.
 They are just as, if not more qualified, and want nothing more than the wellbeing of their child.
 They aren’t going to discount every family that isn’t their same race or age.
 They choose families they think will raise their children with love, respect, and in a safe environment.